aadityapurani/Ethereum-Solidity-Reverse/README.md

 Most codes are intentionally vulnerable, hence I (and you too) can reverse it and figure out secrets (i.e Flag).
 You can try the challenge source-code on browser based IDE's like remix.ethereum.org.

 ## Is that it ?
-Pretty much as of now.
 The Repository is **UNDER CONSTRUCTION** , I will time to time add stuff as I learn and I look forward for other challenges from you folks so I & rest all folks can learn too about this subject.